What is saffron used for

 Saffron stigmas are handpicked, dried, and packaged.
 Everything, right from planting to harvesting, is done manually.

 It takes around 150,000 Crocus Sativus flowers to produce a kilogram of saffron.
 Besides, post-harvesting, the saffron farm can't be used to cultivate any other crop until the next saffron season.

 Therefore the cost of producing saffron, both in terms of time and labor, is pretty high.
 Therefore, saffron costs a big buck.

-Across the globe, be it the Greek or the Spanish or the Indian, kesar is widely used for its culinary merits.
-It bestows your dish an enticing aroma, exquisite flavor, and an attractive reddish-orange hue.
+Across the globe, be it the Greek, the Spanish, or the Indian, kesar is widely used for its culinary merits.
+It bestows your dish with an enticing aroma, exquisite flavor, and an attractive reddish-orange hue.

-Along with its culinary merits, saffron is widely used for its medicinal properties.
-Ancient Indian and Chinese medicine have been prescribing saffron for various ailments for ages.
+Besides its culinary merits, saffron is widely used for its medicinal properties.
+Ancient Indian and Chinese medicine have prescribed saffron for various ailments for ages.